 Ghosting is more common with traditional whiteboards and often when people can not remove these stains they have to purchase a new whiteboard and begin the process over again.
 However while it may not be possible to stop ghosting on traditional whiteboards but you can keep your dry erase surfaces in better condition by cleaning them regularly and using high quality whiteboard accessories like these ones here.

-With Smart Whiteboard Paint you’ll have a much higher quality whiteboard surface and you’ll receive a 10 year performance guarantee.
+With writable paint you’ll have a much higher quality whiteboard surface and you’ll receive a 10 year performance guarantee.
 You should also use high quality accessories with this product.
 For a completely non ghosting product, choose Smart Whiteboard Wallpaper.

-Click here to see our post comparing Whiteboard Paint and Whiteboard Wallcovering.
+Click here to see our post comparing writable paints and Whiteboard Wallcovering.

 Want some top tips to help you out in the workplace click here.